MicrosoftDocs/kaizala-docs/K2T Documentation.md

 **Prerequisites**

 - Install [Node.js](https://nodejs.org/en/download/) on your local machine.
-- Download Kaizala Package locally that you want to transform into teams app.
-If you don't have any Kaizala package, you can download zip file from [Kaizala Management Portal](https://manage.kaiza.la/MiniApps/MiniApps).
+- Download Kaizala package locally that you want to transform into the Teams app.
+If you don't have any Kaizala packages, you can download a zip file from [Kaizala Management Portal](https://manage.kaiza.la/MiniApps/MiniApps).

 **Conversion Steps**